 What Causes Motorcycle Accidents?

 There are many things that cause motorcycle accidents.
 Even the most experienced riders are vulnerable to road hazards because of the lack of protection between the rider and the road.
 In addition, most automobile drivers are trained to look for other vehicles on the road.
 Their eyes are not properly trained to look for bikes or motorcycles.
 Motorcycles are overlooked at intersections, in turning lanes, and in other potentially dangerous situations.
 Some other risks motorcyclists face are distracted drivers and drivers who change lanes without signaling.

 The injuries sustained in a motorcycle accident are typically very serious.
 There are two main reasons for this.
 The first reason, as stated above, is because of the lack of protection between the rider and the road.
-The second reason is because motorcycle accidents usually involve a much larger and heavier vehicle.
-The injuries sustained can range from broken bones and road rash, to neck and back injuries that could lead to paralysis.
-Many non-fatal motorcycle injuries can also lead to Traumatic brain injuries.
-TMI’s can range from mild concussions to permanent mental and physical disabilities.
+The second reason is that motorcycle accidents usually involve a much larger and heavier vehicle.
+The injuries sustained can range from broken bones and road rash to neck and back injuries – all of which could lead to paralysis.
+Many nonfatal motorcycle injuries can also lead to traumatic brain injuries.
+TMI can range from mild concussions to permanent mental and physical disabilities.